intro

 6. Recognizing that most topics presented in Steering Committee meetings are in the initial planning phase, members will maintain confidentiality until such a time as deemed appropriate by the Chair.

-2. The Chair-elect of the Council will be selected as follows: An ad hoc Nominating Committee, appointed by the Steering Committee in late January or early February or whenever vacancy occurs, shall include two members of the Steering Committee and three members of the University Staff Council.
-The Nominating Committee will review the qualifications of each eligible Steering Committee member from data provided by the representatives questionnaires and/or other sources and will select two candidates to be presented to the University Staff Council for a majority vote.
-Voting is by secret ballot during the winter quarter Council meeting.
+The Nominating Committee will review the qualifications of each eligible Steering Committeemember from data provided by the representative’s questionnaires and/or other sources and will select two candidates to be presented to the University Staff Council for a majority vote.
+Voting is done during the June election meeting.
 Substitutes previously identified to the Chair of the Membership and Elections Committee will be allowed to vote.
 This procedure may also begin within 10 working days when a vacancy occurs.

 Committees